dedis/cothority/byzcoin/Contracts.md

 - `InstanceID` is a globally unique identifier of that instance, composed of 32 bytes.
+- `Version` is the version number of this update to the instance, starting from 0.
 - `ContractID` points to the contract that will be called if that instance receives an instruction from the client
 - `Data` is interpreted by the contract and can change over time